Deformation profiles and microscopic dynamics of complex fluids during oscillatory shear experiments: Materials and Methods

 We test our experimental approach on samples that are representative of different classes of materials: an elastomer (Sylgard), a Newtonian fluid (silicon Oil), a Maxwell fluid (worm-like micelles, WLM), and a simple yield stress fluid (Carbopol).
 All the samples in our study are fairly transparent and are thus seeded with tracer particles of known size.
 However, seeding is not needed if the sample already provides a sufficient optical contrast, because DDM can capture the dynamics of a variety of samples including molecular mixtures \cite{buzzaccaro2013ghost,giavazzi2016equilibrium} and liquid crystals \cite{giavazzi2014viscoelasticity}.

 Sylgard 184 (Dow Corning) is as a two-component system made of a silicon oil and a curing agent.
 A small fraction ($\phi \sim 0.1\%$) of sterically stabilized PMMA particles of diameter $260$ nm are dispersed in the silicon oil base before adding the curing agent.
 The sample is then mixed thoroughly, centrifuged to get rid of bubbles, and finally loaded in the shear-cell before the completion of the curing process, which takes about 48 h at room temperature.
 The so-obtained sample is expected to behave like a perfectly homogeneous elastic material over a wide range of shear strains\cite{aime2016}.
 The silicon oil that we use is the viscous component described above in the preparation of Sylgard.
 This sample behaves as a Newtonian viscous fluid with a shear viscosity $\eta \simeq 5$ Pa s \cite{SYLGARD}.
 Worm-like micelles are obtained by dispersing Hexadecylpyridinium chloride monohydrate (CpyCl) surfactant in water with Sodium Salicylate (NaSal) as a counter-ion\cite{dreiss2007,vitali2020}.
 Both components have been purchased from {Sigma-Aldrich} as powders.
 CpyCl is dispersed in Milliq water at a concentration 200 mM and taken to $40\ ^{\circ}C$ for 30 minutes, until it turns to a clear solution.
 NaSal is dispersed in Milliq water at a concentration of 120 mM.
 The two dispersions are slowly mixed in a 1:1 ratio and left on a rotating mixer overnight.
 The final molarities are 100 mM and 60 mM for CpyCl and NaSal, respectively.
 Polystyrene particles of 2 $\mu$m diameter (PS2, {Microparticles GmbH}) are dispersed at a volume fraction $\phi= 0.05\%$.
 The dispersion is initially mixed manually with a spatula and left on a rotating mixer for one night.
 Carbopol 971 P NF has been purchased from Lubrizol as a single component powder.
 The powder is dispersed in MilliQ water to obtain a concentrated starting solution with concentration $c=5\%$ wt.
-The obtained dispersion has an acidic pH, that is neutralized by adding few drops of NaOH 10 M to 10 ml of concentrated dispersion, while gently stirring.
-During the process, the pH is controlled.
-After extensive mixing, the neutralized dispersion is then diluted to obtain the sample at the desired concentration $c=0.5\%$ wt.
+The obtained dispersion has an acidic pH, that is neutralized by adding few drops of NaOH 10 M to 10 ml of concentrated dispersion, while gently stirring for several days by keeping the pH controlled.
+At the end of the mixing phase, the neutralized dispersion is then diluted to obtain the sample at the desired concentration $c=0.5\%$ wt.
+We found that this preparation procedure ensures the reproducibility of the rheological properties of the Carbopol samples.
 Eventually, PS2 tracer particles are dispersed at a volume concentration $\phi= 0.05\%$.
 Before the experiment, all samples are centrifuged to get rid of the air bubbles.
+We note that the choice of the tracer particle size for the Carbopol sample was guided by preparatory experiments in which we investigated the tracer dynamics in Carbopol at rest for different particle diameters: $0.5$, $0.8$, $2$, and $5$ microns.
+For the $0.5$ and $0.8$ micron particles, we found that roughly half of the particles appeared stuck and the other half underwent caged dynamics.
+By contrast, for the $2$ and $5$ micron tracers, all the particles were substantially trapped.
+These observations, in agreement with seminal microrheological studies of Carbopol EDT 2050 \cite{oppong2006microrheology}, point to the existence of a characteristic microstructural length scale, which in our Carpobol sample is smaller than 2 micron.